*** EXTENDED! ACCEPTING ENTRIES THROUGH NOVEMBER 15, 2025 ***

 POETRY CONTEST

-The Poetry Society of Tennessee (PST) welcomes all college students in Tennessee to submit one poem for their First Annual Tennessee Collegiate Poetry Contest.
+The Poetry Society of Tennessee (PST) welcomes all college students in Tennessee to submit one poem for the 2025 Tennessee Collegiate Poetry Contest.
 All themes, forms, and styles of poetry are welcome!

 PRIZES AND PUBLICATION